 “In terms of expertise, someone who can say things without thinking, I am the right man.
 I have been involved in elections for a very long time and I am able to advise what should be in the constitution and what should be done through an Act of Parliament.

 “Some things they may think are necessary in the constitution may be difficult to implement in practical terms.
 “There is nothing wrong with being a military person, besides the military can be involved in government departments because of our knowledge

-In the Zimbabwe Defence Forces military takeover of November 2017 Nyikayaramba was rumoured to have separately started a mission to restore President Robert Mugabe to power but was discovered.
+In the November 2017 Military Coup Nyikayaramba was rumoured to have separately started a mission to restore President Robert Mugabe to power but was discovered.
 He was apparently discovered while having a telephone conversation with the First Lady, Grace Mugabe.